United States • marcgabanski.com • Born on October 1st

-Marc has funded healthcare for 31 patients in 8 countries.
+Marc has funded healthcare for 65 patients in 10 countries.

-Ngwe is a 47-year-old woman from Thailand.
-She works on a farm.
-Since May 2019, Ngwe has been experiencing tightness in her abdomen and other symptoms.
-She has been diagnosed with an ovarian tumor.
-She has been advised to undergo a total abdominal hysterectomy, the surgical removal of her uterus and cervix.
-If left untreated, Ngwe's symptoms will continue to worsen and put her at risk for further health complications in the future.
-Fortunately, Ngwe is scheduled to undergo her hysterectomy on August 13.
+Thi is a 37-year-old woman who lives and works at a garment factory in Tak Province near the Thai border with Burma.
+Through her work, she receives free meals and board in addition to 4,000 baht (approx. 133 USD) per month.
+In her free time, she likes to watch political news and read books.
+She is also learning Thai to help her communicate with others in Thailand.
+Since April 17, Thi has been experiencing severe pain due to a mass in her ovary.
+She feels very unwell and often has a headache.
+She has been diagnosed with an ovarian tumor and has been advised to undergo a total abdominal hysterectomy, the surgical removal of her uterus and cervix.
+If left untreated, Thi's symptoms will continue to worsen and put her at risk for further health complications in the future.
+Fortunately, Thi is scheduled to undergo her hysterectomy on June 14th.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to cover the total cost of her procedure and care.
-After surgery, Ngwe will be able to work again.
-Ngwe said, "I will continue to work after I recover.”
+Once recovered, Thi will be no longer in pain and will be able to work without feeling pain.
+Thi said, "I want to receive surgery as soon as possible so that I can return to my work after I am fully recovered."